How To Use Intermittent Fasting (IF) To Boost Testosterone [Before & After Pics]

 It seems counter-intuitive, but it’s true.

 The good news is that it doesn’t have to be that way.
-IF is a great solution for bodybuilders who also want to optimize their hormones and reap the benefits of higher levels of testosterone and HGH.
+IF is an excellent solution for bodybuilders who also want to optimize their hormones and reap the benefits of higher testosterone and HGH levels.

-This is the exact program I used in combination with intermittent fasting to gain muscle, lose fat, and increase testosterone levels naturally.
+Combining intermittent fasting with resistance training is an excellent way to gain muscle, lose fat, and increase testosterone levels naturally.

 Here is a list of the foods you are allowed to have while in a fasting window: